itsallcode/white-rabbit/README.md

 For the content of the file you can use one of the predefined holiday definition files available at <https://github.com/itsallcode/holiday-calculator>.

 Optionally you can edit the file and add or remove holidays to your own taste, see <https://github.com/itsallcode/holiday-calculator> for detailed description of the syntax.

+Note: WhiteRabbit adds holidays provided by plugins only to new months without any time recordings.
+As soon as the user adds a time-recording for a particular month, WhiteRabbit saves the time recordings for this month including any holidays whether provided by plugins or entered manually.
+After this point in time for the given month WhiteRabbit uses only on the saved file and will not ask any plugin to update the holidays.

 ### <a name="development"></a>Development